hannestschofenig/tschofenig-ids/cose-cek-hkdf-sha256/draft-tschofenig-cose-cek-hkdf-sha256.md

 This attack is thwarted if the encryption key depends upon the delivery of the unmodified algorithm identifier.

+While {{RFC9459}} requests implementations to use AES-CBC and AES-CTR in conjunction with an authentication and integrity mechanism, some recipients may violate it and become victims as a result.
+Even the sender uses them with such mechanisms or AEAD cipher such as AES-GCM, the attacker may remove them or convert the cipher to non-AEAD such as AES-CBC.

 The mitigation for this attack has two parts: